evarga/fault-tolerance-demo/README.md

 NAME=<insert any text here>
 ```
 # Demostration of a Fault-Tolerant Behavior
-You should run the commands below from the root folder of this project unless noted otherwise.
+You should run the commands below from the root folder of this project.

 | Step                             | Description |
 |----------------------------------| ----------- |